Terms and Conditions for Exhibition and Participation inCOSMETICA + akzente Trade Shows, COSMETICA

 The provisions of this Paragraph 1 shall also apply if a trade show company cancels the event for reasons that are not the responsibility of the trade show company or the organizers.

-(2) In all of the cases covered by Paragraph (1), the exhibitor shall have no claims for damages against the organizer on any legal ground whatsoever, unless the failure to hold the trade show/exhibition as planned is based on grounds that the organizer brought about through grossly negligent or intentional conduct or by intentional or negligent breach of a cardinal contractual obligation.
+(2) In all of the cases covered by Paragraph (1), the exhibitor/sponsor shall have no claims for damages against the organizer on any legal ground whatsoever, unless the failure to hold the trade show/event as planned is based on grounds that the organizer brought about through grossly negligent or intentional conduct or by intentional or negligent breach of a cardinal contractual obligation.

-(3) If the exhibitor exercises a right to which he is entitled to rescind or terminate the rental agreement or if the organizer and the exhibitor mutually agree to cancel the rental agreement, the exhibitor shall pay rent in proportion to the time he used the rented space and shall reimburse the organizer for expenses and costs incurred and expenditures made.
+(3) If the exhibitor/sponsor exercises a right to which he is entitled to rescind or terminate the rental agreement or if the organizer and the exhibitor/sponsor mutually agree to cancel the rental agreement, the exhibitor/sponsor shall pay rent in proportion to the time he used the rented space and shall reimburse the organizer for expenses and costs incurred and expenditures made.

 § 20 Components of Stand Space Rent